wagerfield/danbo/README.md

 [Ultra Super New][usn].

 On arrival I was overwhelmed by the barrage of information that I simply could not understand.
-In between the resteraunts, bars, boutiques and monolithic skyscrapers – dolls, robots and manga paint the walls, billboards, vehicles and packaging.
+In between the restaurants, bars, boutiques and monolithic skyscrapers – dolls, robots and manga paint the walls, billboards, vehicles and packaging.
 This childlike mentality is an integral part of Tokyo's facade and it is both charming and infectious.
 The saturated innocence instills a great